Sparrow0hawk/sparrow0hawk.github.io/content/2023-06-18-jekyll-calendar.md

 title = "Making a calendar website with Jekyll and GitHub pages"
 +++

-Recently, I've been working on a Jekyll-based GitHub pages site that presents a paginated list of upcoming events.
+Recently, I've been working on a Jekyll-based GitHub Pages site that presents a paginated list of upcoming events.
 It also builds on the [CodeRefinery git-calendar](https://github.com/coderefinery/git-calendar) tool to generate and host ICalendar files to enable people to subscribe calendar apps to it.
-It's been an interesting look at inverting some of Jekyll's normal logic for blog posts and using GitHub actions to build markdown posts from YAML.
+It's been an interesting look at inverting some of Jekyll's normal logic for blog posts and using GitHub Actions to build markdown posts from YAML.

 <!-- more -->